open-way-learning/handbook-archive-2024/our-policies/travel.md

 Employees who violate company vehicle rules are subject to disciplinary actions which may include verbal and written warnings, suspension of vehicle privileges, termination and legal action.

 ## Travel FAQs
+Frequently asked questions about travel for Open Way Learning

 ### How do I book air and hotel travel?
 You are free to use any reputable travel platform or app as long as you look for the accepted and reasonably lowest cost options for the travel that’s needed for the service you are to provide.
 For airfare, this should be the lowest cost option, without having to fly a “redeye” to and from your home airport, unless the airfare is more than 20% of the lowest other option.
 For accommodations, you are free to select any you wish, knowing that the reimbursement amount will only cover the local per diem rates.